Historic Category 5 Hurricane

 The History of Hurricanes in Jamaica

-Hurricane Mellissa is forecasted to be the strongest hurricane that has ever impacted Jamaica.
+Hurricane Melissa is officially the strongest hurricane that has ever impacted Jamaica.
 The last major hurricane to make landfall on the island was Hurricane Gilbert in 1988.
-This major storm made landfall as a category 4 hurricane, sustaining wind speeds over 120 mph the entire time on land.
+This major storm made landfall as a category 4 hurricane, on September 12, 1988 with sustaining wind speeds of 130 mph.
+As it traversed across Jamaica it barely weakened back into a category 3 hurricane with winds of 125 mph, when it exited the western side of Jamaica and re-entered the Caribbean Sea.
 Unfortunately, Gilbert took 45 lives and caused more than 700 million dollars worth of damage.

 When is Hurricane Season?